Hut Bookings

 Hut Cancellation Policy

 There will be no partial refund if your party size decreases.
-It is up to the person making the booking to refill the spot and notify us at [email protected]
+It is up to the person making the booking to refill the spot according to the guidelines and notify us at [email protected]

 Professional Guides: Please advise your clients of this policy and advise them of Trip Cancellation Insurance options.

-• No cancellation/refund (weather is not a consideration) – only move as previously described under the Updates/Guidelines areas of both huts, to another open spot during March 1, 2024 through May 30, 2024 for the winter/spring bookings and June 1 through September 30, 2024 for the summer bookings, but not guaranteed as the number of available booking spots is limited.
+- No cancellation/refund (weather is not a consideration) – only move as previously described under the Updates/Guidelines areas of both huts, to another open spot during March 1, 2024 – Sept 30 for Haberl Hut and June 1 – Sept 30 for the Tantalus Hut, but not guaranteed as the number of available booking spots is limited.

-• NO carry forward of any missed bookings/cancelled bookings – no exceptions other than what is outlined above
+- NO carry forward to the next season of any missed bookings/cancelled bookings – no exceptions other than what is outlined in the guidelines.

 Booking Policy understandings